-Most sports properties and other organizations have a wide range of digital assets that can be practically impossible to organize.
-From your game summary article to your weekly newsletter to pictures of your staff, digital asset management is critical to keeping each asset organized and ready for its next use.
+Most sports properties and other organizations have a wide range of digital assets that need to be stored but can be practically impossible to organize so they can be easily accessed.
+From your game summary to your player roster to videos captured at the last game, digital asset management is critical to keeping each asset organized and ready for its next use.

 Because the number of digital files an organization owns will continually increase, having digital asset management systems for creative files and other content should be a priority.
 That’s especially true if your team regularly reuses digital content and brand assets.

 Read on to learn what digital asset management is, the benefits of setting up your own digital asset management software, and how it can help keep your team on track to success.

 What Is a Digital Asset?

 Every organization has digital assets, but many people need to learn what a digital asset is.